kubernetes/kubernetes/docs/proposals/kubelet-tls-bootstrap.md

 An administrator using `kubectl` or another API client can query the CertificateSigningRequestList and update the status of CertificateSigningRequests.
-The default Status is Unknown, indicating that there has been no decision so fare.
+The default Status is Unknown, indicating that there has been no decision so far.
 A Status of True indicates that the admin has approved the request and the apiserver should issue the certificate.
 A Status of False indicates that the admin has denied the request.
 An admin may also supply Reason and Message fields to explain the rejection.